mnbuhl/CrispArchitecture/README.md

 # CrispArchitecture
 Template / Inspiration for creating an ASP.NET Core 5 Web API application following an Onion Architecture

-This project is built with Unit of Work & Generic Repository Pattern in mind.
+This project is built with Generic Repository in mind.

 Project is still being updated.